 Travel Magical Croatia – Best Places To Visit In Croatia

-Croatia is a breathtaking combination of natural beauty, rich and fascinating history, fantastic local wine and sparkling blue seas.
-Croatia is slowly winning people over as an affordable vacation destination that offers a sensational, magical experience.
+Croatia is a breathtaking combination of natural beauty, rich and fascinating history, fantastic local wine and sparkling blue seas, that’s why it’s a perfect destination on your European trip planner.
 Croatia is located between the Balkans and Central Europe and mixes an old world charm with a Mediterranean flare.
 Check out this awesome list for the best places to visit in Croatia!

 The island of Korčula – According to legend, the world famous explorer Marco Polo was born in Korcula, and this picturesque island could inspire anyone!
 The island boasts vibrant green scenery with vineyards, small beaches and quiet coves.
 It offers a glimpse into its rich history with medieval towers and lovely cobbled streets, charming fishing villages and panoramic views to the deep blue waters.
 This island is a must see in Croatia!

 Plitvice Lakes is located between Zagreb and Zadar and was the very first National Park in Croatia.
 It is one of the most beautiful places in the world, and the scenery and surroundings at Plitvice are simply awe inspiring.
 Cascading waterfalls work their way down into one of the many lakes scattered throughout this UNESCO World Heritage Site, accompanied by a multitude of colors,.
 Whether it be during the autumn when brown leaves cover the park, or the summer when the lush green surroundings are in full bloom, Plitvice is the perfect place to immerse yourself in nature.
 Hike in the most peaceful setting and enjoy the untouched nature of one of the most beautiful places in Croatia.

 The Roman Amphitheater in Pula